rxnma/practice-server/README.md

 ## Practice Questions

-Unfortunately I haven't come up with a simpler solution here yet, am open to suggestions on how to solve this more elegantly.
+Unfortunately I haven't come up with a simpler solution yet.
+I am open to suggestions on how to solve this more elegantly.
 But for now it goes on like this:

 In the `src/app/api/data` folder, you'll find a file named `exercises.ts`.
 This file contains practice questions and solutions that provide feedback for your SQL queries.